Finding the perfect hallway ideas for your home isn't always easy, but it should be.

-From the first space any guest sees to the circulation zones between rooms, all the entryways and hallways in your home demand serious design attention.
+Whether its the first space any guest sees when they enter the house, or a circulation zone between rooms, all the entryways and hallways in your home demand serious design attention.

-Besides often being overlooked, they’re also cursed with limited light and no natural focal point, so you need some solid interiors know-how to transform them into artful spaces.
+Besides often being overlooked, hallways are often cursed with limited light and no natural focal point.
+This means you'll need some solid interiors know-how to transform them into artful spaces.

 As well as looking inviting in its own right, an entryway or hallway should set the tone for the rest of your home – and should be considered alongside front porch ideas to ensure a coordinated feel.

 From interior details to inventive suggestions for storage, these design-led ideas for entrances, hallways and landings will inspire your scheme.

 When decorating our homes, it’s all too easy to forget the hallway and focus on living room ideas or kitchen decor; after all, it’s not as if we spend much time in an entryway.

 But there are so many reasons for making the effort – it’s the first thing that family and friends see when they come round, and the right hallway ideas can make you feel relaxed and happy after a hard day.

 Whether you go for something fun and colorful or calm and soothing, here are some stylish hallway ideas to get you started.

 1. Make a design statement with your console table